 Following the film’s release and adoption of the branded community norm campaign, PGP and its partners will regroup with community stakeholders and perform a SWOT analysis of the program.
 This analysis will solicit widespread feedback on next steps for the program collected through community forums, surveys, and interviews.
 Feedback and results from the SWOT analysis will be reflected in a proposal for a subsequent phase of work.
 This analysis will solicit widespread feedback on next steps for the program collected through community forums, surveys, and interviews.

-The coalition (with technical support from fiscal sponsor MV Community Services) received seed funding from The Peter and Elizabeth Tower Foundation and in-kind funding from PGP to support the early phase of the campaign.
-Raising the remaining funds to complete subsequent phases of work (Behavior Change Campaign) and ensure sustainability of efforts will include support from a network of partners including foundations, local community institutions, individual committed donors, and community wide institutional support.
+Raising the remaining funds to complete subsequent phases of work (Health Behavior Change Campaign) and ensure sustainability of efforts will include support from a network of partners including foundations, local community institutions, individual committed donors, and community wide institutional support.